 Smokefree in 2014

 Waiariki wishes to promote an environment that is safe and healthy for all students, staff and visitors, and protect the right of everyone to breathe in clean air.
-In order to support the New Zealand government’s goal to become a smokefree country by 2025, all Waiariki campuses will become proudly smokefree starting on World Smokefree Day on May 31, 2014.
+In order to support the New Zealand government’s goal to become a smokefree country by 2025, all Waiariki campuses proudly become smokefree on World Smokefree Day on May 31, 2014.

 Waiariki’s Health Centre is available to provide free support for students and staff who wish to quit smoking at any time.